What is CAR T-cell Therapy?

 Printer-friendly version

 CAR T-cell therapy removes T-cells from the blood and inserts a new gene into them to make it easier for the T-cells to fight cancer.
 The new cells are called CAR T-cells.
-The CAR T-cells are then infused into the patient to begin fighting cancer.

-• Kymriah® (tisagenlecleucel) for
+• Kymriah® (tisagenlecleucel) for:

-• adults with some types of lymphoma
+• adults with large B-cell lymphoma or follicular lymphoma

-• Tecartus® (brexucabtagene autoleucel) for adults with
+• Tecartus® (brexucabtagene autoleucel; brexu-cel) for adults with:

 • mantle cell lymphoma